-8.3 Special consideration relating to quizzes.
+8.2 Special consideration relating to quizzes.

 If you miss a quiz due to illness or misadventure, then you should go to the Mathematics Student Services Office as soon as possible afterwards.
 Arrangements may be made for you to sit the quiz at another time.
-If that is not possible then you may be eligible to apply for Special Consideration.
+If that is not possible then you may be eligible to apply for Special Consideration if the bettermark principle does not apply.